okfde/2013.archiv.codefor.de/_stories/parkenDD.md

 layout: story
 color: green #red, blue, green, cyan
 pattern: 3 #one of: 1, 2, 3, 4

-title: ParkenDD
+og-image: /assets/stories/parkendd-hero.jpg # used for facebook & twitter card

-subline: Vorausschauendes Parken in Dresden
+title: ParkenDD - Vorausschauendes Parken in Dresden
 where: Dresden
 when: Juni, 2015
 links: # first one is used in subline